FH-Campus-Wien-WEB/web24-exercise-1/README.md

 1. Reformat *Metascore* to be a number
 1. Reforamt *imdbRating* to be a number

 Finally, put all the movies you chose in one JSON array and return that array instead of the `!dlrow olleH` string.
-To be precise, the array you return will contain three objects each representing the data of one movie.
+To be precise, the array you return will contain three objects each of which represents the data of one movie.

-**Once you have done that, the first test will pass!** Since we did not change anything on the client side, the movie data you return will show up reversed on the web page.
+**Once you have done that, the first test will pass!
+Make sure to check.** Since we did not change anything on the client side, the movie data you return will show up reversed on the web page.

 ### Part 2: Rendering the movie data on the client side